Return of Premium (ROP) is a type of term life insurance, but one with a unique structure. Here’s a breakdown of what ROP is, and how it works.

 What Are the Pros and Cons of Return of Premium Life Insurance?

 If you love the idea of having life insurance, but don’t love the idea of spending money on a term policy you may never use, Return of Premium may be the policy for you.

 The lump-sum received when premiums are returned are tax-free and can be used however you choose.
 With a traditional term life insurance policy, if you outlive the term, no money is returned.

 If you do pass away during the coverage period, your beneficiaries will receive the death benefit — no premium will be returned.

 Pro: Option to Convert

-Once you purchase a ROP policy, if you decide down the road you want to convert to a permanent policy like whole life coverage, you may be able to do so.
+Once you purchase a Return of Premium policy, if you decide down the road you want to convert to a permanent policy like whole life coverage, you may be able to do so.